mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter4.md

 <img src="images/chapter4/deploying.gif" class="img-large" />

-When the Azure Web App is created in Azure, Visual Studio will publish the app to the Web App. after the publish has finished, you shoudl see something similar:
+When the Azure Web App is created in Azure, Visual Studio will publish the app to the Web App. after the publish has finished, you should see something similar:

 <img src="images/chapter4/published.png" class="img-large" />